Part-time Summers Track

 - Neurological Foundations of Speech, Language and

-Hearing (if not previously taken, this course will be integrated into your graduate program of study)
+Hearing (if not previously taken, this course will be integrated into your graduate course sequence)

-For more information about the courses you will be taking and when, see our program of study.
+For more information about the courses you will be taking and when, see our course sequence.

 Ready to apply?